Magnetic Fields from Compensated Isocurvature Perturbations: Biermann battery mechanism

 The Fourier components $\tilde{\mathbf B}(\mathbf k,t)$ of the magnetic field induced between some initial time $t_i$ and time $t$ are given by

-We approximate the electron isocurvature-density fluctuation as constant in time over the relevant wavelengths after recombination, and the electron-temperature perturbation scales as the linear-theory growth factor $D(z)$ (normalized to unity today) which varies as $D(z) \propto 1/(1+z)$ over the relevant redshifts.
+As there is no gravitational attraction in the linear order of the CIP theory, we approximate the electron isocurvature-density fluctuation as constant in time over the relevant wavelengths after recombination, and the electron-temperature perturbation scales as the linear-theory growth factor $D(z)$ (normalized to unity today) which varies as $D(z) \propto 1/(1+z)$ over the relevant redshifts.
 The electron temperature $\bar T(z) \propto (1+z)^2$ and the time is $t\simeq (2/3)(\Omega_m H_0^2)^{-1/2}(1+z)^{-3/2}$ at these redshifts.
 The redshift (or time) dependence then factorizes and allows us to write the magnetic-field power spectrum at redshift $z$ as

 where

 The scalings of $\bar T(z)$ and $D(z)$ with $z$ imply that $F_B(z)\propto (1+z)^{3/2}$.
 This scaling is slower than the $(1+z)^2$ scaling for a static comoving magnetic field, indicating that the comoving magnetic field is generated primarily at late times.
 Our rough treatment of the evolution of the baryon temperature at early times is thus justified and we hereafter adopt $k_\mathrm{min}=3\times10^{-4}\,\mathrm{Mpc}^{-1}$, corresponding to the horizon scale at $z=20$.
 Numerically, the baryon temperature is $\bar T(z=20) \simeq 10$ K, and $D(z=20) \simeq 0.06$, and then